 At this time of year most people have long given up fishing for mackerel off the shore and in the rare event they are targeted at this time of year its normally out in deep water from a boat, however there is a place along the Antrim coast that still produces in November.
 We headed up yesterday and had a great day with over 30 mackerel caught though they were all very small.
 The one thing special about them was their colour.
 Most mackerel we catch have a beautiful iridescent blue back but these ones were the most spectacular colour of electric green I have ever seen, not a single blue mackerel among them, all were vibrant emerald..
 I have no idea if these were a sub species of scomber scombrus but I really hope I catch them again, it was worth the trip for their magnificent colour alone!

-The white stag is the most magical of all of natures beasts, it has found a place in myth and legend beside dryads and sprites, the difference being the white stag truly exists if you are pure enough of heart for it to appear .
-It is connected to Cernunnos and the hunt, a symbol of the pathway between this world and the next, a harbinger of ill omen or good fortune depending on circumstances.
-It is said that he who sees the white stag receives a little of its magic, a better ability to connect to nature and a foresight to help on future journeys.
+The white stag is the most special of all of creations beasts, it has found a place in myth and legend, however the white stag truly exists if you are pure enough of heart for it to appear .
+It is said that he who sees the white stag receives a little of the beauty and wonder that God created upon the earth.
 Pictures and tales abound about the stag but few if any ever see his noble bearing, "have I ever seen one?"
 I hear you ask, funny you should mention that....

-Not only have I seen the white stag but also his hind, I'm hoping blessed good fortune awaits.
+Not only have I seen the white stag but also his hind, I hope you see the wonders of his hand as you look into nature.

 By most accounts a pack is a volume of dried peppers that can weigh somewhere between 8 and 14lbs, I certainly didn't produce that but I'm happy with my first haul.
 I believe a bushcrafter or survivalist should be able to produce their own food not just hunt fish or forage it so this year I started with peppers and tomatoes, the Tom's weren't great but the peppers are still producing even now, below you can see the first crop to come off the plants and into the pickle, it's going to be a very merry spicy Christmas.